dojo/docs/dojo/empty.rst

 Dojo 1.7 (AMD)
 --------------

-In dojo 1.7, dojo.empty has been kept in dojo/_base/html as a compatibility of dojo version before, it is a alias of ctr.empty in dojo/dom.
+In dojo 1.7, dojo.empty has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of ctr.empty in dojo/dom.

 .. code-block :: javascript
  :linenos: